Chicago-R-User-Group/2019-n2-Hardware-for-Data-Science/README.md

 ### Parfait Gasana

 Parfait kicked off the meetup by analyzing hardware benchmarking results from R and Python data analytics simulations.
-He will show how processing time and memory usage varies with hardware specs: available RAM, virtual memory, 32/64-bit architecture, OS type and version, number of cores, and core speed.
+He showed how processing time and memory usage varies with hardware specs: available RAM, virtual memory, 32/64-bit architecture, OS type and version, number of cores, and core speed.

 ### Seth Carpenter of FHLBC